 - (1) Military training or service performed by reservists will not satisfy the National Health Service Corps Scholarship Program service obligation.
-If a scholar's military training and/or service, in combination with the scholar's other absences from the site, will exceed 280 full-time working hours or 140 half-time working hours (which translates into seven (7) weeks or 35 workdays per service year (see Worksite Absences) the scholar must request a suspension (break in service) (see Suspension).
-When a suspension is granted the National Health Service Corps Scholarship Program service obligation end date will be extended to compensate for the break in National Health Service Corps service. - (2) If the National Health Service Corps-approved site where the reservist is serving at the time of their deployment is unable to re-employ that reservist, the National Health Service Corps Scholarship Program will assist the reservist in finding another National Health Service Corps-approved site to complete their remaining service obligation. - Submit a complete application.
+If a scholar's military training and/or service, in combination with the scholar's other absences from the site, will exceed 280 full-time working hours or 140 half-time working hours (which translates into seven (7) weeks or 35 workdays per service year (see Worksite Absences) the scholar must request a suspension (break in service) (see Suspensions and Waivers of the Service Obligation and Payment Obligation).
+When a suspension is granted the National Health Service Corps Scholarship Program service obligation end date will be extended to compensate for the break in National Health Service Corps service. - (2) If the National Health Service Corps-approved site where the reservist is serving at the time of their deployment is unable to re-employ that reservist, the National Health Service Corps Scholarship Program will assist the reservist in finding another National Health Service Corpsapproved site to complete their remaining service obligation. - Submit a complete application.
 Each applicant must complete an online application, including: two letters of recommendation, proof of citizenship, a report verifying acceptance or enrollment in good standing in an eligible health professions school, and school transcripts.
 Each applicant is also required to respond to one (1) essay question.